 - Changing Directions Changing Lives The Mental Health Strategy for Canada - Open Minds, Healthy Minds: Ontario's Comprehensive Mental Health and Addiction Strategy - Integrated Health Service Plans [Northeast and North Simcoe Muskoka Local Health Integration Networks] - "The Guide to Better Meetings for Directors of Non-profit Organizations" - 2.
 Board Minutes Binder which includes: - Board Policy Document - Board Annual Work Plan for Current Year (Distinguish between Annual Work Cycle and Annual Work Plan) - Acronym List - List of Key Staff and Their Positions - Board Meeting Self Evaluation - 3.
 Agency Orientation Package - 4.
-DVD: The Policy Governance Model: An Introduction by John and Miriam Carver - 5.
+Book Robert's Rules of Order (paperback) - 5.
 Expense/Mileage/Volunteer form - (c) Interim New Director to be appointed by the Board of Directors mid-Board year: - 1.
 Arrangements will be made to deliver the above noted Board Background binder and Board minute binder to the interim Director as soon possible after approval of the Board of Directors has been received at a Board meeting. - 2.
 The Executive Director or delegate will make arrangements to meet with the interim Director one week after the above-noted binders have been delivered. - 3.
-The Executive Director or delegate will review with the interim Director the above noted binders, orientation package and video. - (d) In addition to reviewing the above noted binders the following subjects will be covered during the orientation session with new Board Directors:
+The Executive Director or delegate will review with the interim Director the above noted binders, orientation package and video.

+orientation session with new Board Directors: